microsoft/reactxp/docs/docs/apis/userinterface.md

 getContentSizeMultiplier(): SyncTasks.Promise<number>;

 // Indicates the default maximum "size multiplier" for text increase.
-// Defaults to 0.0 which indicates no cap.
+// Defaults to 0 which indicates there is no max.
 // Note: Older versions of React Native don’t support this interface. getMaxContentSizeMultiplier(): SyncTasks.Promise<number>;

-// Sets the default maximum "size multiplier" for text increase or
+// Sets the default maximum "size multiplier" for text increase.
-// decrease.
-Values must be >= 1.
-By default there's no max.
+// Values must be 0 or >=1.
+The default is 0 which indicates that
+// there is no max.
 // Note: Older versions of React Native don’t support this interface. setMaxContentSizeMultiplier(maxContentSizeMultiplier: number): void;